Contents

 The tradition of the Holy Doors dates back to 1423 when Pope Martin V first opened the door at St. John Lateran.
 Since then, the custom has expanded to include Rome’s four major basilicas.
 Each basilica’s Holy Door is sealed from the inside and only opened during Jubilee years by the Pope, marking the start of a Holy Year.

 The Holy Doors in the four major basilicas will be ceremonially opened by Pope Francis, marking the start of this sacred period.
+Each door holds deep spiritual significance and a connection to centuries of faith and tradition.

 Key dates

-• Archbasilica of St. John Lateran: Opens December 29, 2024 (Feast of the Holy Family).
+• Archbasilica of St. John Lateran – The cathedral of Rome and the Pope’s official seat, emphasizing the Church’s universal mission.
 Closes December 28, 2025.

 Four Holy Doors of Jubilee 2025